davidstutz/kohana-hooks/guide/hooks/usage.md

 To register an action on a specific hook:

-	Hooks::register($hook, $method);
+	Hooks::register($hook, $method, $args);

 The registered method can expect one or more parameters.
-The parameters will be passed if the hook is fired.
+The parameters will be passed if the hook is fired merged with the in $args given paramters.

 ## Get Registered Actions